createcandle/.github/profile/README.md

-Candle - the privacy protecting smart home
+# Candle - the privacy protecting smart home

+Learn more about Candle at:
+https//www.candlesmarthome.com